-To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.
+To allow the device to access a network protected through certificates, a signed client certificate must be installed on the device.

 Client certificate: Select a client certificate to use IEEE 802.1x.
 The authentication server uses the certificate to validate the client's identity.